johanzi/gwas_gemma/README.md

 GWAS pipeline with GEMMA
 =====

-Simplified pipeline that requires from the user a VCF file with the samples of interest and a phenotype.
+Simplified pipeline that requires from the user a VCF file with the samples of interest and a phenotype for each of the sample.

 # Softwares needed
 * Python 2.7